 - It has no prototypes.

-This model is ideal for projects where accuracy is critical.
+This security development model is ideal for projects where accuracy is critical.

 Iterative Model